GitterHubber21/Constellation/README.md

+I found out that I can't use AI to help me write the README and comment my code, so I removed everything written by AI from the repository.

 # Constellation Creating Game

 Welcome to the Constellation Creating Game!
 This interactive web application allows users to create and connect stars in a virtual space, simulating a constellation-creator experience.
 The game is designed to be fun and engaging, encouraging creativity and exploration.
 Let the sky be your canvas!